ML-DSA-65 · FIPS 204 · Patent Pending · Filed 2026-05-08

 NSA CNSA 2.0 listed

-The Commercial National Security Algorithm Suite 2.0 names ML-DSA as the digital-signature standard for National Security Systems.
-Software signing required from 2025.
-Full sector compliance by 2030–2033.
+The Commercial National Security Algorithm Suite 2.0 names ML-DSA as the digital signature standard for National Security Systems.
+Software signing is required starting in 2025, with full sector compliance due by 2030 to 2033.

 media.defense.gov · CNSA 2.0